 What did I eat?

-The Living Light Weight Loss Retreat focused mainly on the practices and choices that will help you to release weight naturally.
+The Living Light Weight Loss Retreat focused mainly on the practices and choices that could help me release weight naturally.
 During my stay we did yoga twice per day, we walked a lot, and we ate an all-vegan diet without any snacks.
 We didn’t have any restriction on how much we could eat, but we weren’t really encouraged to eat in-between meals.
 The focus was on igniting our digestive fire (or agni) and this means taking the time to allow our food to fully digest before eating again.
 I didn’t snack between meals, but I can tell you I was ready to eat when it was time!

 Ayurveda also asks that we eat in a peaceful place with a calm mind.
 I love this because I always tell my clients how important it is to get balanced before eating and not to eat when overly emotional or stressed.